 The Qualifying Paper Development seminar provides the student with constructive feedback and scaffolding as he or she develops the qualifying paper.
 The two-credit accelerated option is for the student who anticipates developing and submitting the final draft of the qualifying paper in one semester.

 The Qualifying Paper Development seminar provides the student with constructive feedback and scaffolding as he or she develops the qualifying paper.
-The three-credit accelerated option is for TAs and RAs only.

 This course concentrates on the use of qualitative methods for educational research.
 Strategies for conducting qualitative studies are described and techniques for analyzing and reporting findings are emphasized.